 DAY 5: Shoreditch

 Street art and Brick Lane

-After your final free breakfast at the hostel, make your way east to London’s quirky Shoreditch.
+Make your way east to London’s quirky Shoreditch.
 This area is full to the brim with cool things to do.
 Start the day with a tour around some of the best street art in the city - you can actually join a free graffiti tour with Strawberry Tours.

 Then, spend a few hours on and around Brick Lane.
 For lovers of vintage clothing and trinkets, you’ll be in heaven with the amount of retro shops there are.
 Plus, the Old Truman Brewery always has events going on so check out what’s happening there while you’re in London.
 Be sure to head to BoxPark (just a 6 minute walk away), a cool food and shopping spot made up of old shipping containers.

 Another one of London’s greatest markets is Spitalfields in the heart of Shoreditch.
 Selling clothing, jewellery, homeware, art and a whole lot of street food.
 Do a lap around all the food options before you settle on the first delicious stall you lay your eyes on!